Sachin-Wani/NLP-Specialization/README.md

 Update 3: C3_Wx_Assignment_original.ipynb files with no prefilled code are added in Course 3 by demand from Sun Trancks.

+Update 4: For the launch of Course 4, I have decided only to upload the Assignment ipynb and the prefilled version of it.
+The additional resources (data/model/utils.py) can be acquired from Coursera.

 ## Usage

 Use the assignment files with prefilled code for reference only.